“Where there is an income tax, the just man will pay more and the unjust less on

 attributed to the whole group.

-As companies are profit oriented machines and income tax decreases their profit,
+As companies are profit oriented organizations and income tax decreases their profit,

 the goal of the multinational company group is to generate less income in high tax